dapetcu21/roots-cache-manifest/README.md

     `-- main.js
 ```

-The extension will take this cache.manifest:
+The extension will take this manifest.appcache:
 ```
 css/**/*.css
 js/*.js